RayDimn/Risk_Of_Rain_2_Expand/README.md

 ## Quality of life / Bug Fixes
-There are way too many for me to list it, so just know that they are there :)
+There are way too many for me to list all of them, here are some notable ones...

+- You now have a small status list below the objective panel.
+- The teleporter now has a icon whenever it's found.
+- Items display have been disable, this boosts the FPS and fix issues with modded survivors with some items. `(Can be toggle back on again by disableling the mod entirely on the mod list)`
+- Chests now become invisible after opening them.

 ---